THE ULTIMATE

 DRY BAGS

 When preparing your gear, pack everything that’s going into your duffel or daypack in dry bags (or silicone bags for smaller items).
 This includes your sleeping bag, clothes, and even a dry pouch for your phone/passport/money.
 We recommend bringing along several different sizes to help organize and separate all your clean and dirty clothing and gear.
-We’ll be in the elements so we want to make sure our gear is always dry and protected!
+We’ll be in the elements so we need to make sure our gear is always dry and protected!

 DISPOSABLE BAGS